7coil/dmail/server/markdown/terms.md

 ### Children

 MSS provides servers and services for users over 13 years of age.
-If you believe your child is using the Dmail MSS Server Services, please contact admin@moustacheminer.com
+If you believe your child is using the DiscordMail service, please contact admin@moustacheminer.com

 ### Content

 All content submitted by you, including but not limited to text, images, graphics, logos, photographs, audio, video, data and information retains the sole property of you, and any content is your responsibility.
-MSS is not responsible for any content submitted by our users.
+You accept that MSS is not responsible for any content submitted by our users, and any damages or losses caused by the use of your or other user content shared via DiscordMail.

 You may use the service to send emails to any other email.
-You agree that your use of Dmail does not include sending unsolicited emails.
+You agree that your use of DiscordMail does not include sending unsolicited emails.
 If you believe unsolicited emails originated from _discordmail.com_, please contact Discord at abuse@discordapp.com

 ### Termination

-You may terminate your Dmail account at any time and for any reason, by sending a Discord Direct Message to 7coil#3175 or sending an email to admin@moustacheminer.com from your Dmail account requesting termination.
+You may terminate your DiscordMail account at any time and for any reason, by sending a Discord Direct Message to 7coil#3175 or sending an email to admin@moustacheminer.com from your DiscordMail account requesting termination.

-MSS may also termiate your account or access to all or portions of MSS services for any time and for any reason, or in the event of violation of the Dmail TOS, at any time or with or without any reason.
+MSS may also termiate your account or access to all or portions of MSS services for any time and for any reason, or in the event of violation of the DiscordMail TOS, at any time or with or without any reason.
 You may lose access to your content as a result, MSS advises you to back up important emails using a secondary system as a result.